 - A migraine can last from severe hours up to three days if no treatment measures are taken

 - Confusion and fatigue might be present after a more serious migraine attack

 - Over 36 million people in America suffer from migraines, with women being three times more affected than men

-- Migraine attacks have a genetic component, being part of the family history – if a parent has suffered from migraines, there is a 50% chance that the child will suffer from such complaints as well
+- Migraine attacks have a genetic component, being part of the family history.
+If a parent has suffered from migraines, there is a 50% chance that the child will suffer.

 Using a Migraine Diary or Migraine Tracker

 The CareClinic health app is available on both iOS (iPhone) and Android.
 It has a user-friendly interface and it is easy to use.
 There is also a web version available.
 The app generates monthly reports which can be exported as pdf and shared with the treating physician.